UN adopts first global artificial intelligence resolution | Technology

 UN adopts first global artificial intelligence resolution

+The United Nations General Assembly on Thursday unanimously adopted the first global resolution on artificial intelligence to encourage countries to safeguard human rights, protect personal data, and monitor AI for risks.

-The United Nations General Assembly on Thursday unanimously adopted the first global resolution on artificial intelligence to encourage protecting personal data, monitoring AI for risks, and safeguarding human rights, U.S. officials said.
-The nonbinding resolution, proposed by the United States and co-sponsored by China and 121 other nations, took three months to negotiate and also advocates strengthening privacy policies, the officials said, briefing reporters before the resolution's passage.
+The United Nations General Assembly on Thursday unanimously adopted the first global resolution on artificial intelligence to encourage countries to safeguard human rights, protect personal data, and monitor AI for risks.
+The nonbinding resolution, proposed by the United States and co-sponsored by China and 122 other nations, took three months to negotiate and also advocates for strengthening privacy policies, senior U.S. administration officials said, briefing reporters before the resolution's approval.

-Europe is ahead of the United States, with EU lawmakers adopting a provisional agreement this month to oversee the technology, moving closer to adopting the world's first artificial intelligence rules.
+Europe is ahead of the United States, with EU lawmakers adopting a provisional agreement this month to oversee the technology.
 The Biden administration has been pressing lawmakers for AI regulation, but a polarized U.S. Congress has made little headway.
-The White House sought to reduce AI risks to consumers, workers, and minority groups while bolstering national security with a new executive order in October.
+In the meantime, the White House sought to reduce AI risks to consumers, workers, and minority groups while bolstering national security with a new executive order in October.

+Asked whether negotiators faced resistance from Russia or China, the officials conceded there were "lots of heated conversations. ...
+But we actively engaged with China, Russia, Cuba, other countries that often don't see eye to eye with us on issues."
+"We believe the resolution strikes the appropriate balance between furthering development, while continuing to protect human rights," said one of the officials, who spoke on condition of anonymity.

 Like governments around the world, Chinese and Russian officials are eagerly exploring the use of AI tools for a variety of purposes.
 Last month, Microsoft said it had caught hackers from both countries using Microsoft-backed OpenAI software to hone their espionage skills.